 Studies indicate the average survey response rate hovers around 10-15%.
 This seems decent, especially if you have a huge email list.
 But even then you’re still leaving 85-90% of your list with a bad taste in their mouth… tempting them to hit unsubscribe.

 Luckily, all hope isn’t lost.
-By thinking a little outside the box, and using the right tools, it’s possible to turn the entire model on its head.
-Which means it’s almost effortless to get high-quality customer feedback from your list.
+By thinking a little outside the box and using the right tools, it’s possible to turn the entire model on its head.
+This means it’s almost effortless to get high-quality customer feedback from your list.

 Look At Surveys Through the Eyes of A Customer